-Market researchers are now using generative AI tools like ChatGPT to create synthetic personas that can mimic, describe, and (sometimes) successfully predict human behavior.
-The goal is simple: reduce the cost of marketing while improving user experiences.
-Built with large language models (LLMs) and artificial intelligence, these synthetic participants can potentially replace real people in surveys, interviews, and other types of research studies.
+Market researchers are using generative AI tools like ChatGPT to create synthetic personas that can mimic, describe, and (sometimes) successfully predict human behavior.
+The goal is simple: reduce marketing costs while improving user experience.
+Built with large language models and artificial intelligence, these synthetic participants can potentially replace real people in surveys, interviews, and other research studies.

-Traditional market research studies are critical to understanding customers and selling products.
+Traditional market research studies are critical to understanding customers.
 However, they’re expensive and time-consuming.
-More importantly, they require big budgets and human resources, people who are willing to participate in a survey and answer your questions.
-With marketing costs on the rise and people becoming sensitive about the kind of data they share, market researchers often find it difficult to collect high-quality customer information.
+They need big budgets and human resources, people who are willing to participate in a survey and answer your questions.
+With marketing costs on the rise and people becoming sensitive about the data they share, market researchers often find it difficult to collect high-quality customer information.

-Synthetic personas strive to solve these bottlenecks, i.e., collecting, processing, and analyzing consumer demographic and behavioral data.
-Although synthetic users cannot fully replace qualitative and quantitative research involving human interactions, you can use them to supplement your research and get a general idea of the reaction your products or marketing campaigns will receive.
+Synthetic personas solve these bottlenecks, i.e., collecting, processing, and analyzing consumer demographic and behavioral data.
+Although they cannot fully replace the qualitative research involving human interactions, you can use them to supplement your studies and get a general idea of the reaction your products or marketing campaigns will receive.
+You don’t need a big budget or a dedicated researcher; you just need a clear picture of who your customer is and the right tool to get started with synthetic users.

 A synthetic persona, also known as a synthetic user, is a virtual customer created using AI and machine learning algorithms based on user demographics, psychographics, and behavioral data.
 It provides an accurate representation of a specific audience segment, describing their likes, dislikes, thoughts, preferences, needs, and challenges.
 They might seem similar to customer personas, but unlike personas, you can actually interact with them (eg, talk to them about their problems).

-Depending on the goal of your research study, you can create a diverse set of synthetic respondents using ChatGPT or dedicated AI persona generators like Delve AI.
-They are fairly easy to create and are cheaper than recruiting and conducting research with real people (for instance, Delve AI offers synthetic research functionalities at $0.99 per synthetic user).
+Depending on the goal of your research study, you can create a diverse set of synthetic respondents using ChatGPT or a dedicated synthetic research software like Delve AI.
+They are fairly easy to create and are cheaper than recruiting and conducting research with real people (for instance, Delve AI offers research functionalities at $0.99 per synthetic user).
 You have complete control over the data fed into the system and can ask follow-up questions to take the interview forward.

-For synthetic users to work, you need to ensure that there are certain standards in place.
-Your data needs to be validated before it’s fed into the AI systems.
-The resulting personas also need to be cross-checked, compared, and validated with real-world use cases before you use them.
+For synthetic personas to work, you need to ensure there are certain standards in place.
+Your data needs to be validated before it’s fed into AI systems.
+The personas generated also need to be cross-checked, compared, and validated with real-world respondents before you can use them.

-To create a synthetic persona, you need to feed a selected amount of customer data into large language models like GPT-3 and prompt it to adopt the “persona” of an actual customer based on the data you’ve provided.
-This data mostly contains demographic information like age, gender, and location, along with psychographic attributes, such as personality traits, attitudes, lifestyles, and interests.
-The persona generated can then be used in customer surveys to give out human-like responses.
+To create a synthetic persona, you need to feed a selected amount of customer data into large language models like Claude and prompt it to adopt the “persona” of an actual customer based on the data you’ve provided.
+That mostly contains demographic information, like age, gender, and location, along with psychographic attributes, such as personality traits, attitudes, lifestyles, and interests.
+The persona generated can then be used in customer surveys to give human-like responses.

 Data concerns aside, you can use synthetic users to simulate a diverse range of customers and ask them about their needs, pain points, and challenges regarding your product or service.
 You can use them in qualitative research to get user insights, refine product designs, and test ad creatives across multiple target audiences.
 One of the best things about synthetic audiences is that you can interview them from the comfort of your home or office, 24/7.